 It’s possibly a vanity project but I refuse to let my sourdough starter die.
-I’ve had it for about 4 years now, through thick and thin and although I’ve neglected it a few times, I’ve always managed to revive it with success, even if when it’s layered in mould!
+I’ve had it for about 4 years now, through thick and thin!
+Although I’ve neglected it a few times, I’ve always managed to revive it with success, even when it’s layered in mould!

-I believe that a stronger, more resilient sourdough will be created from a nearly dead starter being revived so I would always recommend that you try to revive it instead of starting fresh.
+I believe that a stronger, more resilient sourdough will be created from a nearly dead starter being revived so I always recommend you try to revive it instead of starting fresh.
 (Based on my own experience, not on science)

-If you need help boosting a dead looking sourdough, the sourdough starter not bubbling article to fix your issue.
+If you need help boosting a dead looking sourdough, this feeding sourdough starter article will fix your issue.

 Why does mould occur on sourdough

 Mould spores exist everywhere in the environment.
 Whilst a sourdough is generally a strong and powerful substance that resists mould, occasionally it can appear.

 The most common reason for mould is neglecting the starter by not feeding.
 However, mould spores can enter the sourdough if its acidity levels are low.
 The mould can thrive and multiply to ruin your sourdough dreams.

 How to prevent mould occurring in a starter

 The best solution is to have a clean bowl, clean hands and clean equipment when making your sourdough.
 Try moving it where foreign objects can’t enter or using a tighter lid to cover it.